joelparkerhenderson/architecture-decision-record/README.md

 * [For more information](#for-more-information)

-## What is an Architecture Decision Record?
+## What is an architecture decision record?

 An **architectural decision record** (ADR) is a document that captures an important architectural decision made along with its context and consequences.